CLIMATE-DIAMOND/EU-CLEWS/Aggregated EU Model/model_files/README.md

-This folder hosts the different version sof the aggregated CLEWs model.
+This folder hosts the different versions of the aggregated CLEWs model.

+It has three sub folders for the following modules: Energy, Land & water, and Integrated_CLEWS.

+The configuration file and the OSeMOSYS code file are common for all the modules